Deterministic algorithms for the Lovasz Local Lemma: simpler, more general, and more parallel: Strong coloring

-Using our algorithm for weighted independent transversals, we immediately obtain a deterministic sequential algorithm. \begin{proof}[Proof of the sequential part of Theorem~\ref{it-thm2}] We begin with the empty partial coloring, and apply a series of augmentation steps.
-To augment $\chi$, let $u$ be an arbitrary uncolored vertex, and let $i$ be some color which does not appear in the block of $u$.

-The resulting graph $G'$ has blocks of size between $b - \Delta(G)$ and $b$, inclusive.
-We discard arbitrary vertices from $G'$, aside from vertex $u$, so that each block has size exactly $b' = b - \Delta(G)$.
+We can immediately obtain a deterministic sequential algorithm. \begin{proof}[Proof of the sequential part of Theorem~\ref{it-thm2}] We begin with the empty partial coloring, and apply a series of augmentation steps: namely, we choose an arbitrary uncolored vertex $u$, and let $i$ be some color not appearing in its block.
+We discard arbitrary vertices from $G^{\text{aug}}_i$, aside from vertex $u$, so that each block has size exactly $b' = b - \Delta$; let $V'$ denote the remaining vertices in $G^{\text{aug}}_i$.
+Since $b' \geq (2 + \eps) \Delta$, we apply Theorem~\ref{it-thm} with the weight function defined by $w(v) = 1$ if $v = u$, otherwise $w(v) = 0$.
+This yields an IT $I$ with $w(I) \geq w(V')/b' = 1/b' > 0$, and hence $u \in I$.
+By our choice of $u$, Proposition~\ref{gc1} gives $U(\chi_{\text{aug}}) \leq U(\chi) - 1$.
+In particular, we get a full strong coloring after $n$ rounds. \end{proof}